lifning/propolis/seg-fault.md

 ...
 ```

-It died trying to write to a TcpStream -- specifically, trying to write a FramebufferUpdate packet.
+This code is from a tokio task trying to write to a TcpStream -- specifically, trying to write a FramebufferUpdate packet.
 I took a look at the assembly of the function where it died to get a better sense of what it was doing (XXX: comment about dis with `$`; another alternative `<rip::dis`:

 ```